[Column] Keep an eye on the Swiss!

 Author bio

 Caroline de Gruyter is a Europe correspondent and columnist for the Dutch newspaper NRC Handelsblad.
-This article has been adapted from one of her columns in NRC.
+This article has been adapted from one of her columns in De Standaard.

 Disclaimer